Terms

 Semantics

 A function type is compiled into a pointer to base.#.cls.
-For more, please see How to Execute Types
+For more, please see On Executing Types.

 Type